-Wowza™ Player is our new HTML5 player for Apple HLS video and audio streaming from Wowza Streaming Engine and Wowza Streaming Cloud.
+Wowza™ Player is our new HTML5 player for Apple HLS video and audio streaming from Wowza Streaming Engine media server software and the Wowza Streaming Cloud™ live streaming service.
 Wowza Player comes with a Player Builder that you can use to customize a player and generate HTML embed code.
-In Wowza Streaming Engine 4.6.0, you can use the new Wowza Player page in Wowza Streaming Engine Manager to launch and pre-populate Wowza Player Builder with a source stream URL that you create.
-For more information about playing your streams in Wowza Player and creating custom embed code in Wowza Player Builder, see How to get started with Wowza Player.
+Wowza Streaming Engine 4.7.0 extends the integration with Wowza Player to support VOD Edge application types.
+You can use the new Wowza Player in Wowza Streaming Engine manager to launch and pre-populate Wowza Player Builder with a VOD asset provided by a Media Cache source.
+For more information, see How to get started with Wowza Player.

 Wowza Streaming Engine media server software can only be used on the following operating systems: